 Christmas is a time for celebration, and particularly in western society, celebrating involves indulging in rich foods, alcohol, and sugar.
 This is a natural response and stems back to times when we had to binge before the long winter months to store energy.
-As we are living through lockdowns and restrictions, it is tempting to fill the void in socialisation with comforting, rich foods.
 However, these festive treats can put a strain on the digestive system, and so this festive season is a good time to give your gut a little TLC.

 The digestive system takes the brunt of everything that we put into our body.
 Overindulgence can lead to symptoms such as reflux, indigestion, bloating and constipation, indicating that it can directly affect the function of the digestive system.
 It is therefore a good idea to give the gut a little support at this time of year.